Where to go in Scotland – some early planning tips

 These are everywhere in Scotland so wherever you go you will have options.
 There is a terrific concentration of stately home castles in the North East while for ruins, Southern Scotland is littered with the carnage of conflicts from centuries past.
 Castle hopping in both regions is much easier if you have your own wheels.
-You can see some of my favourites here.
+You can see some of my favourites here and if you want to find more clifftop ruins in the Dunnottar mould, you might enjoy this.
 A nod to Shetland and Orkney highlights as well that boast a stunning insight into Scotland’s Viking-influenced past.

 With a whopping 283 mountains over 3000 feet (Munros) in Scotland this is a tough choice for first time visitors.
 The expert climbers don’t need me, they know where they are going and what their target peaks are.
 But most Munro baggers that contact me have their eye on one or two easy to moderate hikes that offer superb views but that are not too remote from the central cities.
 Those around Loch Lomond in the west and Perthshire in the east are my suggestions.
 Hikes like Ben Lawers, Schiehallion, Ben Lomond and Ben A’An are amongst the best for those that are novices but are up for a challenge.